Ten Historic Florida Restaurants from Around the State

 The Seminole Inn is located between Port Mayaca and Arundel.
 Haven’t heard of those towns?
 Neither had I until heading to Indiantown, but Indiantown is east of Lake Okeechobee and northwest of West Palm Beach, Florida.
 Port Mayaca is actually on the lake.
 No, the Seminole Inn is not easy to find, but a day trip from West Palm Beach, Miami or Jupiter would be relatively easy.

-The restaurant in The Seminole Inn serves tradition southern food.
+The restaurant in The Seminole Inn serves traditional southern food.
 The address is on Warfield Blvd. in Indiantown which originally was a trading post for the Seminole Indians.

 No Name Pub – Big Pine Key Florida